kuangyu0801/cv-kuangyu/README.md

 - DSR achieves reduced data transfer overhead with route discovery in control messages: Route Request (RREQ) and Route Reply (RREP).
 - Deployed and verified applications on Raspberry Pi with real mesh 802.11 WiFi network.
 Java Socket programming

+### Location Temperature App with Realtime Database
+- Developed Android application for location and temperature data in JSON with NoSQL database, Google Firebase Readtime Database
+- Implement- functions for access, update, query, subscribe data in with Firebase-API

 ### ATP Tennis Player Network Analysis
 - Developed Python programs to build tennis player network and derive structural insights such as Page Rank, Connectivity and Clustering.